SFHL/FHL/MSS. Assembled Collections

 Record Group Term

 Included in this record group are manuscript collections that were assembled by the Friends Historical Library or assembled by other collectors (not the creator of the material).
-There are genre collections such as the Friends Historical Library Journals Collection, as well as topical collections assembled over time to document prominent Quakers like Lucretia Mott.
+Major genre collections include: Account Books (MSS 001), Albums (MSS 002), Journals (MSS 003), and Miscellaneous Manuscripts (MSS 004).
+In this section you will also find topical collections assembled over time to document prominent Quakers like Lucretia Mott.

 Found in 33 Collections and/or Records: